epitiffany/epitiffany/README.md

 </a>
 <br>

-My name's Tiffany and I'm a 2nd year ECE major at UT Austin.
+I'm a 2nd year ECE major at UT Austin.
+I'm looking for others to collaborate with on some fun side projects :)
+I have knowledge in HTML, C, JavaScript, and CSS and am currently learning Python.